reference·32 min read

 What stuck vs what did not (high-signal)

-As of May 8, 2026 (based on the sources linked in this page):
+As of June 8, 2026 (based on the sources linked in this page):

 • Section 122 surcharge: Proclamation No. 11012 declared invalid by CIT Slip Op.
 26-47 on May 7, 2026; permanent injunction and refund relief are specific to The State of Washington, Burlap and Barrel, and Basic Fun; no universal injunction.
+The government appealed, the Federal Circuit entered an administrative stay on May 12, and the CIT denied the government's separate stay request on May 20.

 • De minimis: still suspended; the IEEPA-based suspension is being challenged separately at the CIT (Detroit Tractor Parts Co. v.
 United States).

-• USMCA review: formal U.S.–Mexico and U.S.–Canada bilateral review tracks launched March 2026; Article 34.7 joint review deadline is July 1, 2026.
+• USMCA review: formal U.S.–Mexico and U.S.–Canada bilateral review tracks launched March 2026; USTR announced a May/June/July U.S.-Mexico negotiating-round sequence on May 27, 2026; Article 34.7 joint review deadline is July 1, 2026.

 Authority map (how to categorize what you see on a 7501 / ACE export)